potocnikluka/vim-settings/README.md

 ## Configuration
 * Replace local nvim folder with the folder from these settings.
 	- Type ```:echo stdpath('config')``` in the editor to get the path to your nvim directory.
-* see Details for more on LSP and Snippets configuration
+* see "Details" for more on LSP and Snippets configuration.
 * Editor will automatically install pluggins on start.
 You can disable this by deleting the last lines in "init.vim" and manually install with ```:PlugInstall```.

 ## Details